The day-to-day lives of Iron Age people

-Here’s a few of the typical daily activities for people living in the iron age and how hard it would have been to survive there:
+Here are a few of the most common jobs and the typical daily activities for people living in the Iron Age and how hard it would have been to survive there:

 Farmer:

-Life as a farmer would have been the most labour intensive job you could possibly do.
-If your settlement was lucky you’d have a small iron plough pulled by an ox, which although didn’t make things easy it certainly would have sped up certain tasks.
+Life as a farmer would have been the most labor-intensive job you could possibly do.
+If your settlement was lucky you’d have a small iron plow pulled by an ox, which although didn’t make things easy certainly would have sped up certain tasks.

-Constant back breaking work would be normal each and every day, with low quality iron tools that break easily and everything having to be done by hand.
-Work in the field wouldn’t be the only task of a farmer, with the processing of their crops taking up just as much time as the farming.
-Linen was grown to make oil and fibres for weaving into cloth, and pulling countless thousands of linen strands off a stem from dawn till dusk would hurt your hands as much as field work hurt your back.
+Constant back-breaking work would be normal every day, with low-quality iron tools that break easily and everything having to be done by hand.
+Work in the field wouldn’t be the only task of a farmer, with the processing of their crops taking up just as much time as farming.
+Linen was grown to make oil and fibers for weaving into cloth, and pulling countless thousands of linen strands off a stem from dawn till dusk would hurt your hands as much as field work hurt your back.

-Farming had to be done no matter the weather, and without rubber or plastic the only waterproof option you had would be leather, which is very hot and heavy.
-Squashing about in the mud with the water seeping through your cloth boots so you can pull plants out the ground with your bare hands would be a normal day in the life of an iron age farmer.
+Farming had to be done no matter the weather, and without rubber or plastic, the only waterproof option you had would be leather, which is very hot and heavy.
+Squashing about in the mud with the water seeping through your cloth boots so you can pull plants out of the ground with your bare hands would be a normal day in the life of an iron-age farmer.
+Everyone was expected to help when needed, and people who worked as soldiers would often find themselves in the fields to help bring in a harvest or process a load of grain.

 Hunter: